York Lake

-York Lake, formally known as Pebble Lake, is a lake in the south-east region of the Canadian province of Saskatchewan.
+York Lake, formerly known as Pebble Lake, is a lake in the south-east region of the Canadian province of Saskatchewan.
 It is a shallow, narrow lake located about 5 km south of the city of Yorkton in the Prairie Pothole Region of North America, which extends throughout three Canadian provinces and five U.S. states, and within Palliser's Triangle and the Great Plains ecoregion of Canada.

 The primary inflow for York Lake is from Willow Brook, which begins in the RM of Garry No. 245 in the Beaver Hills.
 Willow Brook travels in an easterly direction from the hills into Rousay Lake, which is connected to York Lake at its northern end.
 At the southern end of York Lake, the lake's outflow leaves the lake and heads in a north-east to Yorkton Creek, south of Yorkton.

 York Lake Golf & Country Club is at the northern end of the lake and Yorkton Lake Regional Park and Maple Grove Estates are on the eastern shore.